-Rinnai also designed this as one of the only gas water heaters designed for outdoor installation, which means that you don’t need to find space in your home for it.
+Rinnai also designed this as one of the only gas model variants designed for outdoor installation, which means that you don’t need to find space in your home for it.

 With a maximum flow rating of 9.8 gallons of water per minute, this condensing tankless water heater ensures that hot water comes out of any faucet almost as soon as you turn it on.

 It has an energy factor rating of 95 and comes set at a temperature of 120 degrees Fahrenheit, which is suitable for most residential uses, but you can adjust that temperature up and down as needed.